wp-plugins/football-pool/readme.txt

 Highcharts API was removed from the plugin.
 See the <a href="http://wordpress.org/extend/plugins/football-pool/faq/">FAQ</a> for details.

 == Changelog ==

+= 2.4.1 =
+* Changed option: redirect after login option can now be left empty to use the default WP behavior (go to profile page).
+* Statistics page now shows the top 5 players to visitors that are not logged in (and if no user is selected in the chart settings).
+* Bug fix: new feature pointer for recalc was also shown to non-admins.
+* Bug fix: user predictions were shown before the match stop time had passed (thanks latinosamorir for reporting the bug).

 = 2.4.0 =
 * **Important!** Changes were made in the scorehistory table.
 If you're upgrading from a previous version please do a full calculation after the upgrade.